dbermond/screencast/README.md

 #### `-g, --png-optimizer=NAME`

-Use PNG optimizer *NAME* and *advdef* (advancecomp) in the PNG image generated by `-w` option that will be used as a text watermark.
-This option is useful when you want to use a big text watermark in a big video, allowing the video to be a few bytes smaller.
-Not really needed if using default watermark settings with a small text.
+Use PNG optimizer *NAME* and *advdef* (advancecomp) in the PNG image generated by the [`-w`](#-w---watermarktext) option that will be used as a text watermark.
+This option is useful when you want to use a big text watermark in a big video, allowing the video to be a bit smaller.
+Not really needed if using the default watermark settings with a small text.
 When setted to `none` PNG optimization is disabled.
+This option can be used only with the [`-w`](#-w---watermarktext) option.

 default: `none`